qiuziyan1998/falconfs/README.md

 <div style="text-align: center;">
     <font size="5">
-        <b>MLPerf ResNet-50 Training Storage Benchmark.</b>
+        <b>ResNet-50 Model Training.</b>
     </font>
-    <br> We simulate training ResNet-50 model on a dataset containing 10 million files, each file contains one 131 KB object, which is a typical scenario for deep learning model training in production.
-MLPerf has been modified to avoid merging small files into large ones, simulating real-world business scenarios while reducing the overhead associated with merge and copy operations.
+    <br> We use MLPerf storage benchmark to simulate training ResNet-50 model on a dataset containing 10 million files under 1 million directories, with each file sized at 112 KiB, which is a typical scenario for deep learning model training in production.
 Taking 90% accelerator utilization as the threshold, FalconFS supports up to 80 accelerators while Lustre can only support 32 accelerators on the experiment hardware.
+The MLPerf benchmark is rewritten using C++ to provide higher concurrency, allowing for saturating the servers with a limited number of client machines.
 </div>

 ![mlperf](https://github.com/user-attachments/assets/30f4e24f-a933-49b8-8163-306b1c45e3c0)